 - To destroy neuroblastoma cells that remain behind after surgery and chemotherapy

-- To try to shrink tumors before surgery, making them easier to remove at the time of surgery
+- To try to shrink tumors before surgery, making them easier to remove

 - To treat larger tumors that are causing serious problems (such as trouble breathing) and do not respond quickly to chemotherapy

 - As part of the treatment regimen (along with high-dose chemotherapy) before a stem cell transplant in children with high-risk neuroblastoma

 - To help relieve pain caused by advanced neuroblastoma

 Most often, the radiation is aimed only at the tumor, but in some cases it may also target other parts of the body to reduce the risk of cancer spread.
 When radiation is aimed at the whole body, it is known as total body irradiation (TBI).

 Before treatments start, the radiation team takes careful measurements with imaging tests such as MRI scans to determine the correct angles for aiming the radiation beams and the proper dose of radiation.

 Radiation therapy is much like getting an x-ray, but the dose of radiation is much higher.
 Your child might be fitted with a plastic mold resembling a body cast to keep him or her in the same position during each treatment so that the radiation can be aimed more accurately.

 The number of radiation treatments given depends on the situation.
 For each treatment session, your child lies on a special table while a machine delivers the radiation from a precise angle.
 The treatment is not painful.
 Each actual treatment lasts only a few minutes, but the setup time – getting your child into place for treatment – usually takes longer.
 Young children may be given medicine to make them sleep so they will not move during the treatment.